Simran Movie Review: Kangana Ranaut Guarantees a Good Time

 Director: Hansal Mehta

-How a film opens speaks volumes not just about the style it would follow, but also how it would piss or make the viewers sit upright in their seats with interest.
+How a film opens speaks volumes of not just about the style it would follow, but also whether it would piss or make the viewers sit upright in their seats with interest.
 Director Hansal Mehta’s opening shots in Simran features Kangana Ranaut as Praful Patel - a housekeeper in the hotel who makes up beds, changes linen, scrubs sinks and dusts furnitures and fittings.
 But when she is with her close pals, she can let her hair down, let herself go, discuss her plan to buy an apartment and just not be afraid of showing her goofy and funny side.
 And it is precisely in the opening scene that Hansal establishes Praful's disinterest towards a committed relationship, which sets the tone for Simran in a cinematic way.

 Image: A YouTube grab

-Soon, we are told that the ‘pakki Gujarati’ 30-year-old divorcee Praful who live in Atlanta (US) shares a rather noxious relationship with her father who constantly condemns her for failed marriage, and her possible inclination towards getting ‘boyfriends’ to her yet-to-purchase apartment.
+Soon, we are told that the ‘pakki Gujarati’ 30-year-old divorcee Praful, who lives in Atlanta (US), shares a rather obnoxious relationship with her father who constantly condemns her for failed marriage, and her possible inclination towards getting ‘boyfriends’ to her yet-to-purchase apartment.
 It is the inability to get accepted by her controlling, imperious and hypercritical father that leads to her egregious behavior and spur of the moments decisions including an unplanned bachelorette trip to Las Vegas.

 Image: A YouTube grab